Nachmanides: Disputation of Barcelona, 1263

 Nachmanides, first as rabbi of Girona and later as chief rabbi of Catalonia, seems to have led a largely untroubled life.
 When well advanced in years, however, his life was interrupted by an event which made him leave his family and his country and wander in foreign lands.
 This was the religious disputation in which he was called upon to defend his faith in 1263.
-The debate was initiated by a Pablo Christiani, a Jewish convert to Christianity, who had been sent by the Dominican Master General, Raymond de Penyafort, to King James I of Aragon, with the request that the king order Nachmanides to respond to charges against Judaism.
+The debate was initiated by Pablo Christiani, a Jewish convert to Christianity, who had been sent by the Dominican Master General, Raymond de Penyafort, to King James I of Aragon, with the request that the king order Nachmanides to respond to charges against Judaism.

 Pablo Christiani had been trying to make the Jews convert to Christianity.
 Relying upon the reserve his adversary would be forced to exercise due to fear of offending the feelings of the Christians, Pablo assured the King that he would prove the truth of Christianity from the Talmud and other rabbinical writings.
 Nachmanides answered the order of the King, but asked that complete freedom of speech should be granted.
 For four days (July 20–24) he debated with Pablo Christiani in the presence of the King, the court, and many churchmen.